Summer nights at Starlite Marbella ✨ A place where music, magic, and memories come alive under the stars. |

 Starlite Restaurants

-Dining at the 'Starlite Restaurant' is in two sittings: one before the concert (20.00 to 22.00 hrs) and one after (23.00 to 01.30 hrs).
-In 2023 the restaurants were rebranded as Temazo (grill), Anima (Mexican), Tana Bata (Japonese) and Sandra’s Caviar Bar Temazo is the most economical, there are two menus; Menu Starlite 4 course for 70€ per person and Menú Glut a complete selection from the menu for 100 € per person (plus drinks).
+Dining at the 'Starlite Restaurant' is in two sittings: one before the concert (20.15 or 20:45 hrs), during the concert (22:00hrs, and without visibility of the show), and one after (23.59 hrs).
+In 2023 the restaurants were re-branded as Temazo (grill), Anima (Mexican), Tana Bata (Japenese), Rafella (Italian), and Sandra’s Caviar Bar.
+Temazo is the most economical, there are two menus; Menu Starlite 4 course for 70€ per person and Menú Glut a complete selection from the menu for 100 € per person (plus drinks).
 The other three are a la carte with a 30€ per person reservation.

 In the last few years restaurants had been unbranded, and prior to 2018 the restaurants, were aligned to each of the VIP areas in the Starlite Lounge, and each giving access to the VIP area for the five persons dining.
 Table reservations ranged from 250€ to 3500€.